American Express Business Platinum Card Review (Is It Actually a Good Deal?)

 Membership Rewards points are most valuable when transferred to airline partners rather than redeemed for cash back.

-This is where the Amex Business Platinum fits perfectly into a larger Membership Rewards system, especially when paired with high-earning cards.
+This is where the Amex Business Platinum fits perfectly into a larger Membership Rewards strategy especially when paired with high-earning cards.

 What the Amex Business Platinum Is NOT